savonet/book/technology.md

 A typical radio starts with one or more _playlists_, which are lists of audio files.
-These can be stored in various places: they can either be on a local hard drive or on some distant server, and are identified using a URI (for _Uniform Resource Identifier_) which can be a path to a local file or something of the form `http://some/server/file.mp3` which indicates that the file should be accessed using the HTTP protocol (some other protocols should also be
+These can be stored in various places: they can either be on a local hard drive or on some distant server, and are identified using a URI\index{URI} (for _Uniform Resource Identifier_) which can be a path to a local file or something of the form `http://some/server/file.mp3` which indicates that the file should be accessed using the HTTP protocol (some other protocols should also be